top of page

 Plumbing Business

-At its core, general liability insurance for a plumbing contractor protects your business when your work accidentally causes injury or property damage to someone else.
+At its core, general liability insurance protects your business when your work causes harm to a third party—either through bodily injury, property damage, or certain legal claims.

 Bodily Injury Claims

-If a customer, homeowner, or visitor gets injured because of your work, general liability can help cover medical bills and legal costs.
+If a customer, tenant, or bystander gets injured because of your work, general liability can help cover:

 Property Damage

-This is one of the most common plumbing risks.
+This is one of the most common claims we see for plumbing contractors.

 Completed Operations Coverage